joselee/torrfeed/frontend/README.md

-### TORRfeed frontend
+### TorrFeed frontend
-Frontend singlepage app for TORRfeed.
+Frontend singlepage app for TorrFeed.
 Frontend is dependent on a running backend to serve up all necessary static files, and for the data api calls.

 #### Prerequisites
 * node, npm